Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Understood Messages

-This indicates the percentage of how many messages were understood during conversations.
+Displays the percentage of messages understood during conversations.
 You can find a calculation example with data visualization in the [Understood/Misunderstood](#understood--misunderstood-messages) bar chart.

 ### Average Execution Time